iQuixotic/bank-app/README.md

 # Zenith Holdings
-a full-stack, mobile-first app for managing an imaginary bank's credit and debits
+This project is a MERN, full-stack, mobile-responsive app for managing an imaginary bank's credit and debits.

 <hr>